piwi3910/passwdpro/memory-bank/progress.md

    - REST-based API with JWT authentication

 2. **Technology Stack**
-   - Server: Node.js with Fastify and Prisma
+   - Server: Node.js with Fastify, tRPC, and Prisma
+   - Web: React with Vite
-   - Mobile: Flutter with Riverpod state management
+   - Mobile: React Native
+   - Desktop: Electron
+   - Shared: TypeScript package for common code
-   - Database: PostgreSQL for server, Isar for local storage
+   - Database: PostgreSQL for server
    - Deployment: Docker and Kubernetes
    - Caching: Redis for rate limiting and caching